 In some cases, applicants may be admitted conditionally on the successful completion of one or more recommended courses before enrollment in the program.
 For more information please refer to our Frequently Asked Questions.

 Please answer the following essay questions carefully and honestly.
 All responses should be prepared by the applicant without help from third parties.
 Application essays will be screened through anti-plagiarism software; please note that plagiarism may result in the denial of admission.

 The Supplemental Information questions are intended for you to give us further information on areas that might not be covered elsewhere in the application.
 Please be sure to answer all of the questions.
 If a particular situation does not apply to you, you can enter "N/A" or "Not applicable" for your response.

 If you have submitted an application to the Berkeley MFE program within the last two years, you are considered a reapplicant and should review special instructions on the Reapplicants page.

 A webcam and microphone are required for this section.
 Please be sure you are in a quiet and well-lit environment before you begin.
 You are allowed two attempts to record your Video Essay, and your response can be no longer than two minutes.

 GMAT/GRE Score Report

 We require either the GMAT or GRE.
-All GMAT and GRE scores are valid for five years and should not be older than April 1, 2014 for Spring 2019 entry.
+All GMAT and GRE scores are valid for five years and should not be older than April 1, 2019 for Spring 2024 entry.
 When ordering GRE scores, use institution code 4833 and department code 4399.
 For GMAT scores, use program code N2V-PT-87.
-Applicants who will hold a PhD degree before December 31, 2018 can waive the GRE requirement.
 If you have any other questions, don't hesitate to contact us.

 Letters of Recommendation